-Continued Investment in Public Education
+Continued Investment in Public Education and Youth

-Public education (K-12) remains a top priority for the District in FY 2017.
-The budget supports additional educational investments, which are reflected in \$75 million of increased funding for the District of Columbia Public Schools (DCPS) and the District of Columbia Public Charter Schools (DCPCS) to cover projected increases in student enrollment and a 2 percent base adjustment to the Uniform Per Student Funding Formula.
+Public education remains a top priority for the District in FY 2017.
+The proposed budget supports additional educational investments, which are reflected in \$75 million of increased funding for the District of Columbia Public Schools (DCPS) and the District of Columbia Public Charter Schools (DCPCS) to cover projected increases in student enrollment and a 2 percent base adjustment to the Uniform Per Student Funding Formula.
 It will also continue investments to address at-risk students by ensuring that at-risk dollars follow the students who need them.
-The proposed budget also includes a critical investment of \$5.2 million in the University of the District of Columbia and the Community College of the District of Columbia to address school staff and programming needs.
+The proposed budget also includes a critical investment of \$5.7 million in the University of the District of Columbia to address school staff and programming needs, as well as a \$1.5 million outlay to provide matching funds for University fundraising efforts.

-In order to advance the education services the District currently provides, the proposed budget includes \$8.6 million of enhancements in our State Education office.
+In order to advance the education services the District currently provides, the proposed budget includes \$8.6 million of enhancements in the Office of the State Superintendent of Education.
 These include \$1.6 million for the early literacy program, \$3.6 million to meet new Federal Child Care Development Fund requirements and improve the quality of child care slots in District centers, \$1.1 million for data system improvements, and \$2.3 million to maintain the level of funding provided in prior years for infant and toddler services.
-Lastly, the proposed budget continues funding for the Community Schools program and fully funds the Books from Birth program, which will provide a book per month to every District child from birth until his or her fifth birthday.
+The proposed budget continues funding for the Community Schools program and fully funds the Books from Birth program, which will provide a book per month to every District child from birth until his or her fifth birthday.
+Further, the District enhanced nutritional programs by \$1.8 million to improve public health and child development outcomes.